Madelaine Kolisnyk answered:

 It is possible to complete a short sale without ever missing a payment.
 It is possible to do a short sale without having a severe hardship.
-But you must show your tax returns and a hardship letter must be given to any bank.

 If this is your primary residence or you lived in the property 2 out of the last 5yrs, you can qualify under the Mortgage Debt Forgiveness Act of 2007, so the IRS or the State canâ€™t tax you on the negative amount.

 Itâ€™s not automatic that the bank wonâ€™t go after you for a deficiency judgment on the negative balance, however itâ€™s something that Iâ€™m able to negotiate OUT.
 If your 2nd lien was a PURCHASE MONEY loan than the 1st will need to offer them 10% of that $75k balance in order to get the 2nd lien to Release you as paid in Full.
 Again this is something that we negotiate for the 2nd lien holder to do.

 It may be possible to get the $3k for relocation expenses, this is under the HAFA program.
 This Government program, much like the HAMP program for loan modifications has been more or less a complete failure.

 I negotiate short sales for clients successfully within a 100 mi. radius of where I live.
 I donâ€™t need to be your next door neighbor to assist you with selling your home as a short sale.
 Please email me directly so we can talk about this further.

 Madelaine Kolisnyk Realtor Los Angeles ca 310.869.1712 - Mon Jul 11, 2011